lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

         ]
     }

-Note: The filename should always be the full path from the root directory.
+Note: The filename should always be the relative path from the root directory.

 Prediction Singletons